Nitishdwivedi01/Insurance_Data_Analysis/README.md

 Claims Analysis: Identification of high-claim policy types and age groups to inform risk management strategies.
 Claim rates, average claim amounts, and identifying potential high-risk segments based on policy type and customer age.

+A PowerPoint presentation summarizing key findings and visual insights from the dataset is included in the IDA_PPT pdf file.
+It showcases data trends, claim patterns, and policy analysis using clean and insightful charts.
+This serves as a quick overview of the project’s outcomes and supports better understanding for non-technical viewers.

 This project serves as a strong portfolio piece, showcasing my end-to-end analytical workflow, technical expertise across multiple tools, and ability to deliver data-driven insights critical for business growth and operational efficiency.